davidechicco/BiomedicalDataScience/README.md

 # Teaching material for the course Medical Informatics - Public Health Data Science
-Data Science master degree programme at Università di Milano-Bicocca, formerly Data in Public and Social Services -- Data Science Lab in Public Policies and Services
+Teaching course of the Data Science master degree programme at Università di Milano-Bicocca, formerly known as Data in Public and Social Services -- Data Science Lab in Public Policies and Services.

 ## Contents
 This repository contains the text of the practical classes taught to the students of the short course called *Medical Informatics* (formerly *Data in Public and Social Services*) of the Data Science master degree programme at Università di Milano-Bicocca.